 Your electrical contractor website is a great way to generate a lot of your leads.
 Sure, you might also get referrals and word-of-mouth leads, but even those people will likely check out your website.
 Your past customers will lead to future customers, but those future customers will want to make sure that you can do what you say you can do.

 An electrical contractor website with testimonials, plenty of photos, your specialties, specialized equipment, a blog, and even your licensing information, will go a long way to convincing new customers that you really know your stuff.

 Do you need to build a new website?
-GoDaddy’s Websites + Marketing can help build your website, market it, and show you who’s visiting.
+GoDaddy’s Websites + Marketing can help build your website free, market it, and show you who’s visiting.